Defjoint777/60b25ba1-4dd1-4ab9-a0b4-95408b08f6dc/README.md

    Browse the available projects and pick one that:
    - contains a small bug (e.g. a typo or logical mistake),
    - could benefit from an enhancement (e.g. clearer instructions or additional explanation), or
-   - is missing something (e.g. a README section or link).
+   - is missing something (e.g. a README section or link).git add

    **Tip**: Focus on repositories that contain Markdown exercises, as these are ideal for first contributions.